 Facebook Author’s Page: https://www.facebook.com/NancyI.SandersAuthorPage/

 Cindy Lynn Sawyer

-Cindy Lynn Sawyer is a freelance writer, graphic designer, and marketing strategist who loves history, mystery, and all things chocolate.
+Cindy Lynn Sawyer is a freelance writer, graphic designer, and marketing strategist who loves kids, cartoons, and all things chocolate.
 She has more than 1,000 published articles, including stories and activities published through Focus on the Family’s Clubhouse, Jr. and Single Parent Magazine.
 Marketing ties in nicely with both her creative and writing skills, enabling her to tell the stories of businesses and individuals through print and digital platforms.
 She has worked extensively with non-profits and local businesses where she resides in South Bend, Indiana.

 When it is time to unwind, Cindy enjoys reading, watching movies, or building tents with her grandkids.
 She loves spending quiet time with the Lord, traveling, and planning themed gatherings with her family.

 Join Cindy on Facebook at Cindy Lynn Sawyer, Graphic Artist and Aspiring Author